JustUtahCoders/comunidades-unidas-internal/README.md

 To provide someone with programmatic access, perform the following steps:

 1. Choose a username and password for them.
 2. Choose a Google auth user for this programmatic user to "spoof".
 "Developers CU" is a decent one if no others make sense.
-Find the user id by searching in the db for it.
+This is the user that the programmatic user will inherit their permissions from.
+Use Developers CU if they need immigration access, but use a different, non-immigration account for those that don't need immigration access.
 3. Choose an expiration date for their access.
 It's better to give them short-lived access whenever possible, and have them ask for an extension if needed.
 4. On your local machine, run `node script-utils/generate-password-hash.js`.
 5. In the production database, run the following command. **Be sure to modify the values first!**